Frequently Asked Questions

 Do you offer group projects?

 We sure do!
-Click to view some of our Group Options or contact us, our staff is standing by to help you create a unique volunteer experience specifically tailored to address the academic or social needs of your group.
+Contact us, our staff is standing by to help you create a unique volunteer experience specifically tailored to address the academic or social needs of your group.
 We are happy to work with and place school groups (High School and College), church groups, professional groups, or even families that may be looking for an unforgettable family experience.
 Don’t wait, give us a call today to get started!

 Do you offer a Gap-Year experience?